DimiMikadze/Mira/README.md

 2. **Internal pages agent** (if enabled) scans discovered pages for data points that need improvement
 3. **LinkedIn agent** (if enabled) gathers additional details, but only for missing or low-confidence data points
 4. **Google Search agent** (if enabled) queries for remaining gaps using targeted searches
-5. **Company analysis agent** (if enabled) generates executive summary and/or evaluates company criteria fit
+5. **Company analysis agent** (if configured) generates executive summary and/or evaluates company criteria fit

 **Smart Early Termination**